Ways to save on train travel within the UK

 Girls weekend?
 See these top weekend getaway destinations in the UK.

 If you’re planning a long stay in the UK or traveling to many destinations while you’re there, then you might be wise to invest in a Railcard or Coachcard.
 These can be bought for students, family, disabled or senior citizens and will save you up to a third of the price of a ticket.
 Check out these 5 day-trips from London.

 Although it’s more common to book in advance, it is still possible to buy a discounted ticket right up until you travel – just make sure you buy online and not at the ticket office.

 9. Request Partial Refund for Delays

 If your train is more than 30 minutes late, you could claim back some of your money provided you keep hold of your tickets to prove your purchase.

 10. Bring your own food

-If you’re traveling by train you can still eat in the first class buffet with a second class ticket.
-It may cost you extra but if you’ve ever tried a sandwich from the buffet car you might prefer a snack from the comfort of first-class carriage!
+If you’re traveling by train you can still eat in the first-class buffet with a second class ticket.
+It may cost you extra but if you’ve ever tried a sandwich from the buffet car you might prefer a snack from the comfort of the first-class carriage!

 Traveling by air, check out these London airport facilities.

 Heading to the UK, see these other tips.